 She continued traveling the world, making trips to Wales, Turkey, Australia, and other destinations.
 Life eventually took her to New Mexico, where she has lived since 2002.
 She works from home office with a view of the beautiful New Mexican landscape and the pleasant distraction of birds, lizards, and occasionally a fox parading past her window.
 New Mexico year-round’s sunshine and temperate weather lets her hike year-round in the mountains, deserts, and canyons.

-After more than a decade and 13 children's books published as Chris Eboch, she decided to indulge her passion for romantic suspense novels by writing one.
+After more than a decade and a dozen children's books published as Chris Eboch, she decided to indulge her passion for romantic suspense novels by writing one.
 As of this writing, she has published six.
-She is also writing a series of sweet contemporary romances set in and around a cat cafe, and she has a cozy mystery series.
+She is also writing a series of sweet contemporary romances set in and around a cat cafe, and she has a cozy mystery series launching in 2021.